dudino/svelte-tailwind-darkmode/README.md

-# Sveltekit + Tailwind CSS + Shadcn svelte Boilerplate with Darkmode & i18n
+# Sveltekit + Tailwind CSS + Shadcn svelte Boilerplate with Darkmode & Wuchale i18n

 This is a modern boilerplate project for getting started with a web development project using SvelteKit, Tailwind CSS, and internationalization support, powered by Vite.